-To say that technology has transformed the workplace is a bit of an understatement.
-Not only has it changed the way people work and do business; it has revolutionized where we do it from.
+To say that technology transformed the workplace is a bit of an understatement.
+Not only has it changed the way people work and do business, it revolutionized where we do it from.

 If you own an RV or camper van, chances are your hobbies and interests involve travel.
 If you have an RV signal booster, it’s also likely that you enjoy technology and staying connected to the outside world with your smartphone, tablet, or laptop.

 Your ability to maintain an online presence through your cellular-connected devices could provide your path to several career options that support your travel lifestyle.
-If you’ve got a strong, reliable cell signal on the road, here are a few remote-work friendly jobs to consider.
+If you have a strong, reliable cell signal on the road, then here are a few remote-work friendly jobs to consider.

 1. Freelance Writing

-Many full-time RVers and devotees of the “van life” find work as freelance writers.
+Many full-time RVers and devotees of van life find work as freelance writers.
 Several companies are in need of talented wordsmiths to write their web copy, marketing emails, sales collateral, and more.
 Online magazines and other publishers encourage freelance writers to become regular content contributors to their websites.
 The best part of it all?

 Many of these online publications want stories about camping, off-roading, hiking, adventure travel, and other outdoor pursuits that happen to coincide with the on-the-road RV lifestyle.

 If you’re interested in finding your particular freelance writing niche, look here.

 Of course, you don’t have to feel limited to writing for someone else.
 As a full-time blogger, you share your skills, knowledge, experience, and unique take on life to build an online audience.
 The great thing about blogging?
 It doesn’t require a lot of technical know-how, coding skills, or even a college degree.
 All it takes is a website, some marketing savvy, and persistence.